 Green team days - Encourage your team to participate in local outdoor clean-up initiatives like beach, park or river cleans.
 Make it a bonding experience and organise a whole team awayday to take care of the planet!

-Reduce paper waste - As we’ve been working from home for the majority of the past year, your business may have already started this without realising.
-Now it’s time to take a look at the places where paper is still being used and ask if there is another way.
+Reduce paper waste - Many of us have embraced remote and hybrid working in recent years, so your business may have already started this without realising.
+That means now is the time to take a look at the places where paper is still being used and ask if there is another way.

 Commit to a plastic-free challenge - One of the biggest challenges contributing to climate change is the overwhelming amount of plastic that is disposed of each year.
 Much of that breaks down into smaller pieces, microplastics, that end up in our food.
 The World Wide Fund for Nature (WWF) estimates we eat about a credit card’s worth of plastic each week.